KotlinBCN/kotlin-basics-talk/src/main/kotlin/com/kotlinbcn/kotlin/basics/null_safety/null_safety.md

 > Did you think that you will end up with **if else** expressions everywhere?

-Kotlin includes an **Evil Operator**  through which we can express the typical if else null check with this simple operator “?:”.
+Kotlin includes an **Elvis Operator**  through which we can express the typical if else null check with this simple operator “?:”.

 ```kotlin
 fun main(args: Array<String>) {